(Note: The following post was made previous to my conversion to Eastern Orthodoxy.)

 The feast day of St. Catherine of Siena is April 29th.
-I consider her my Patron Saint, the woman who helped bring me to the Church.

 From one of my very favorite books, Caroline Walker Bynum’s Holy Feast and Holy Fast:

 “The various accounts of Catherine’s life all stress her Eucharistic devotion.
 Like other fasting women, Catherine substituted frequent Communion for ordinary eating, although she encountered criticism for this from confessors, family, and her fellow tertiaries.
 Like Margaret of Cortona, she detected an unconsecrated host, yet also like Margaret she revered priests passionately for their ability to celebrate Mass.”

 “(Biographer) Raymond (of Capua) recounts her ecstasies, trances, frenzies, bleedings, and tears at the Eucharist, and he associates her cravings for Christ’s blood, like her drinking of (a patient’s) pus, with a nursing Christ.”

 “When we compare Raymond’s account with…Catherine’s own letters, we find that Raymond has not misled us.
 The image of the nursing Christ is one of her favorite metaphors and is closely associated with the Eucharist.
 But in Catherine’s words there is a different emphasis, one reminiscent of Angela of Foligno’s…Catherine stresses service, the drinking of pain as well as comfort, and the active seeking of the breast (Christ) by the infant (soul).
 She writes to a Florentine abbess: